 - Eggs Add the room temperature eggs one at a time, mixing until the yellow of the yolk disappears.

 - Alternating Dry and Wet Ingredients: Mixing at low speed, alternately add the flour mixture and the milk mixture, beginning and ending with the flour mixture (We did 3 additions of the dry mixture, 2 additions of wet).
-Increase the speed slightly and mix cake batter just until combined.
+Mix cake batter just until combined.

 - Fill Pans and Bake: Pour batter into three 8-inch cake pans and bake at 325 degrees F for 28-30 minutes or until a toothpick inserted into the center comes out clean or with just a few moist crumbs attached.